WalidBenzineb/Airbnb-NYC-Price-Prediction-July-2024-Data-/README.md

 # Project Steps and Key Decisions

 ## 1. Data Collection and Initial Exploration
-We started with three main data files:
+I started with three main data files:

 * [`calendar.csv`](./data/calendar.csv): Contains availability and pricing information
 * [`listings.csv`](./data/listings.csv): Detailed information about each Airbnb listing
 * [`reviews.csv`](./data/reviews.csv): User reviews for the listings

-**Key Decision:**  We focused primarily on the [`listings.csv`](./data/listings.csv) file as it contained the most relevant information for price prediction.
+**Key Decision:**  I focused primarily on the [`listings.csv`](./data/listings.csv) file as it contained the most relevant information for price prediction.

 ## 2. Data Cleaning and Preparation